 This clip is from the 1976 movie Super Weapon, and features George Mattson, Jimmy Maloney, Bob Campbell, and Justin Testa.

-Many versions of the story of how Kanbun Uechi returned to teaching.
+After 10 years of study, Kanbun was permitted to open his school in Nansoue, China.
+Unfortunately, one of his students was provoked into an argument and accidentally struck his attacker with a fatal blow.
+The village blamed this death on Kanbun.
+After teaching for three years in China, Kanbun returned to Okinawa, vowing never to teach karate again.
+There are many versions of the story about how Kanbun Uechi returned to teaching.
 The following story was told by Kanei Uechi, Kanbun’s son, and confirmed by Kanbun’s first student, Ryuyu Tomoyose.
 Kanbun Uechi returned to Okinawa in 1910.
 About two years later, Gokenkein, a Chinese tea merchant and former student of Kanbun in China, visited Okinawa on a business trip.
-Gokenkein urged Kanbun to resume teaching but with no success.
+Gokenkein urged Kanbun to resume teaching, but with no success.
 Gokenkein became involved in a fight with a Naha karate teacher and defeated the teacher.
 Many other teachers challenged him but were not able to defeat Gokenkein.
-Many visited him, asking to instruct them in his style of karate.
+Many visited him, asking to be instructed in his style of karate.
 Gokenkein told them that there lived on Okinawa a great karate expert who was his teacher in China, Kanbun Uechi.
-Many young men visited Kanbun, asking him to teach, but he denied that he was a karate teacher.
+Many young men visited Kanbun, asking him to teach, but he denied being a karate teacher.

-Every year, the Motobu police department has a celebration where all karate schools demonstrate their styles.
+Every year, the Motobu police department hosts a celebration where all local karate schools showcase their styles.
 The other teachers, anxious to see the proof of Kanbun’s skills, asked the mayor of Motobu to request that Kanbun demonstrate at the celebration.
 Kanbun, not wanting to lose face, went onto the stage.
 Kanbun performed the kata Seisan extremely fast with strength and power.
 From then on, he was respected throughout Okinawa as a great karate expert.
 There was so much pressure for him to teach that Kanbun decided to leave Okinawa for Japan in 1924.

 While in Japan, Kanbun lived in a housing compound in Wakayama, near Osaka.
 There he met a young Okinawan, Ryuyu Tomoyose.
-Tomoyose confronted Kanbun because he knew of Kanbun’s karate ability and implored Him to give him lessons.
+Tomoyose confronted Kanbun because he was aware of Kanbun’s karate ability and implored him to give him lessons.
 Kanbun finally agreed, but Ryuyu would never tell anyone else.
 Two years later, Tomoyose asked Kanbun to teach the public, arguing that the art would die out if he did not.
 Finally, Kanbun consented.
 Tomoyose recruited many students, mostly Okinawans.
 Kanbun taught in Wakayama until 1947.

-When Kanbun died in 1948, his students renamed the style Uechi-ryu (ryu is the Japanese word for style).
+When Kanbun died in 1948, his students renamed the style Uechi-ryu (Ryu is the Japanese word for style).

 You can send me a message or ask me a general question using this form.